rtrigg/rtrigg.github.io/content/posts/cloud-computing.md

 advantages of the cloud include:

 - **Increased Agility**: This is *such* an overused buzzword, but it's true!
-  Cloud technolgies let companies experiment more, give new technologies a whirl, and generally develop more faster.
+  Cloud technologies let companies experiment more, give new technologies a whirl, and generally develop more faster.
 Imagine: quicker standing-up of computer, network, and storage resources---no more waiting 6+ months for procurement and approval processes!